Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-16-Retention Policies  .md

 In this lab, you'll use a retention policy to manage the data for your organization by deciding proactively whether to retain content, delete content, or retain and then delete the content.
 A retention policy lets you do this very efficiently by assigning the same retention settings at the container level to be automatically inherited by content in that container.

-In order to adhere to this law your organization has created a retention plan to retain all items in the organization for 1 day.
+In order to adhere to this law your organization has created a retention plan to retain all items in the organization for 3 months.

 >**Note**: When you create and submit a retention policy, it can take up to seven days for the retention policy to be applied.